Words and pics by Erin and Steve Berard

 Almost to the summit.

 At about 1 km from the summit, you pass the Refuge de Napoléon, built in 1858.
 The Col d’Izoard is situated as the transition point between the Northern and Southern Alps and the refuge is one of six such refuges built in the High Alps in 1857–1858 with funds provided by Napoléon’s will to provide shelter for travelers .
 Napoléon wanted to thank the inhabitants of this region for their hospitality on his return from the Island of Elba in 1815.
 You are actually able to stay here today.
-(Book now as I think it may be full on July 19, 2014!
-There are only 6 rooms.)
+Although I’m confident it will already be booked out this year – There are only 6 rooms.

 Refuge de Napoléon (1858)